seanKenkeremath/useless-ui/README.md

 * Create a "ShatterablePager"
 * We can avoid creating cropped bitmaps entirely if Compose supports either **1)** `graphicsLayer` animations on Canvas objects (we can crop the parent bitmap in the Canvas) or **2)** cropping inside `graphicsLayer` with an arbitrary path (only simple shapes are currently supported)
 * Capturing of the bitmap and creation of Voronoi cells can be offloaded to a background thread
-* Pass in the number of shards to create in the Voronoi algorithm as part of `ShatterSpec`
 * Pass in interpolation properties for shatter animation